 The Aston Webb buildings

-In the space between the buildings, the Sackler Courtyard, designed by AL_A, is the UK's first porcelain-tiled public courtyard.
+In the space between the buildings, the Exhibition Road Courtyard, designed by AL_A, is the UK's first porcelain-tiled public courtyard.
 Incorporating 10,000 bespoke ceramic tiles, the design responds specifically to the fabric of the original 19th-century buildings, in which decorative ceramics featured prominently.

 The buildings around the garden look unified in style, but in fact it took nearly 50 years to complete them.
 The building to the east was built first in 1857 as a paintings gallery.
 The garden began to take shape when a block was built opposite on the west side in 1863, which provided galleries and residences for staff.
 The grand north side followed in 1865, originally intended to be the main entrance for the museum, with gardens stretching down to Cromwell Road.
 It was not until 1884, when the Art Library Range was completed to the south, that the enclosed courtyard we see today was formed.
 In 2005, the landscape architect Kim Wilkie designed the pool, lawns and planting which can be seen today.

 Inspired by 15th-century architecture in northern Italy, the sculptural details on the façades of the buildings are not carved but are modelled in terracotta.
 This was partly to save money – each piece of sculpture could be repeated many times by casting from the same mould.

 The triangular pediment of the Lecture Theatre Block on the north side celebrates the origins of the V&A in the Great Exhibition of 1851.
 It features a silhouette of the Crystal Palace, where the Exhibition was held, and Queen Victoria awarding laurels to the prize-winners.